-Figure 10-7 Alarm Input Settings
+Figure 10-8 Alarm Input Settings

-- 3. Click Arming Schedule to set the arming schedule for the alarm input.
-Refer to Task 2: Set the Arming Schedule for Motion Detection in Section 10.1.1. - 4.
-Click Linkage Method and check the checkbox to select the linkage method taken for the alarm input.
+- Click Arming Schedule to set the arming schedule for the alarm input.
+Refer to Task 2: Set the Arming Schedule for Motion Detection in Section 10.1.1. - Click Linkage Method and check the checkbox to select the linkage method taken for the alarm input.
 Refer to Task 3: Set the Linkage Method for Motion Detection in Section 10.1.1. - 5.
-You can copy your settings to other alarm inputs. - 6.
-Click Save to save the settings.
+You can copy your settings to other alarm inputs.